Waffen-SS foreign volunteers and conscripts: Recruitment and conscription

 In 1934, Himmler initially set stringent requirements for recruits.
-They were to be German nationals who could prove their Aryan ancestry back to 1800, unmarried, and without a criminal record.
+They were to be German nationals who could prove their Aryan ancestry back to 1750 for officer positions (1800 for party leadership), unmarried, and without a criminal record.
 Recruits had to be between the ages of 17 and 23, at least 1.74 m tall (1.78 m for the Leibstandarte).
 Recruits were required to have perfect teeth and eyesight and provide a medical certificate.
 By 1938, the height restrictions were relaxed, up to six dental fillings were permitted, and eyeglasses for astigmatism and mild vision correction were allowed.
-Once World War II commenced in Europe, the physical requirements were no longer strictly enforced.
-Following the campaign in the West in 1940, Hitler authorized the enlistment of "people perceived to be of related stock", as Himmler put it, to expand the ranks.
-A number of Danes, Dutch, Norwegians, Swedes and Finns volunteered to serve in the Waffen-SS under the command of German officers.
+Once World War II began in Europe, the physical requirements were no longer strictly enforced.
+Following the Battle of France in 1940, Hitler authorised the enlistment of "people perceived to be of related stock", as Himmler put it, to expand the ranks.
+A number of Danes, Dutch, Norwegians, Swedes, and Finns volunteered to serve in the Waffen-SS under the command of German officers.
 Non-Germanic units were not considered to be part of the SS directly, which still maintained its strict racial criteria; instead they were considered to be foreign nationals serving under the command of the SS.

 Not all members of the SS-Germanischen Leitstelle (SS-GL) or the RHSA stressed the nationalistic tenets of the Nazi state with respect to the war and occupation but instead looked to pan-Germanic ideas that included disempowering the political elites, while at the same time, integrating Germanic elements from other nations into the Reich on the basis of racial equality.
 One of the leaders of the SS-GL, Dr. Franz Riedweg (an SS-Colonel), unambiguously emphasized:

 "We must be clear about the fact that Germanic politics can only be resolved under the SS, not by the state, not by the bulk of the party!...We cannot build Europe as a police state under the protection of bayonets, but must shape the life of Europe according to greater Germanic viewpoints."